The Pulse of K-Entertainment

 Smart Theater has already moved beyond pilot mode

 Smart Theater is already operating like real audience infrastructure, not a clever demo.
-Korea JoongAng Daily reported on March 14 that theatergoers can rent the glasses in the lobby, watch hologram-like captions appear directly in their field of vision, and follow both spoken lines and song lyrics in real time as the system recognizes actors' voices.
+According to Korea JoongAng Daily, theatergoers can rent the glasses in the lobby, watch hologram-like captions appear directly in their field of vision, and follow both spoken lines and song lyrics in real time as the system recognizes actors' voices.
 The Korea Times added that current language options include English, Japanese, simplified Chinese, and traditional Chinese, with a Korean caption mode that also helps audience members with hearing impairments.
 That is a smarter fix than the old side-screen setup because musicals punish split attention.
 If a punchline lands while your eyes are offstage, the scene loses half its force.
-For a production like CJ ENM's Kinky Boots, which depends on timing, dialogue, and swagger as much as songs, keeping the text inside the viewer's sightline is the whole point.
+For a production like CJ ENM's Kinky Boots at Charlotte Theater, which depends on timing, dialogue, and swagger as much as songs, keeping the text inside the viewer's sightline is the whole point.
 The reported rental price of 15,000 won, or about $10, also feels consumer-friendly enough to test at scale.

 XpertINC Owl subtitle glasses and a smartphone showing Korean subtitle controls on a theater surface